kmoocdev/edx-platform/docs/en_us/platform_api/source/mobile/course_info.rst

 ##################################################
-Mobile API Course Information Resource
+Mobile Course Information API
 ##################################################

-With the Mobile API **Course Information** resource, you can complete the following tasks.
+This page describes how to use the Mobile Course Information API to complete these actions:

-* :ref:`Get updates about a course<Get Course Updates>`.
+* `Get Course Updates`_
-* :ref:`Get a list of course handouts<Get Course Handouts>`.
+* `Get Course Handouts`_

 .. _Get Course Updates:

 *******************